 Zonogobius naraharae (Snyder, 1908)

 cincta: from Latin, cinctum = a girdle, a belt.
-Name given in reference to the banded colour pattern of this species.
+Name given in reference to the banded color pattern of this species.

 Original description: Gobiomorphus cinctus Regan, 1908 - Type locality: Salomon Atoll, Chagos Archipelago, Indian Ocean.